iannesbitt/readgssi/docs/installing.rst

     conda --version

-You should get output that displays the conda version (4.6.13 in this case).
+You should get output that displays the conda version.
 If not, `please see note 1 above <#installation-guide>`_.

 Once you have conda running, installing requirements is pretty easy.
 All dependencies are available through conda or pip.